mfcgrp/Creative-Coding-IDM-NYU-DM-GY-6063-Section-D-/WEEKLY_SCHEDULE.md

 ⦁	Midterm presentations - everyone will have 5 minutes to present their work.
 Show what you did, share the link in the chat, and describe your process.
 What did you learn from this exercise?

-⦁	For those of you coming to class on Nov 4, bring the Arduino kit you received in the backpack you picked up.
-For thoae of you who are remote, make sure you have that available.
+⦁	Bring the Arduino kit you received.

-⦁	read these harebarined ⦁	notes on electricity
+⦁	notes on electricity

-⦁	watch these videos on ⦁	your Arduino Kit
+⦁	your Arduino Kit

-⦁	watch these videos on ⦁	electricity and circuits
+⦁	electricity and circuits

 ## Assigment